 Most of our groups consist of 10 travellers or more and will be accompanied by both a National Escort and local guides.
-There will be no more than 28 travellers in each group although you may encounter other Wendy Wu our groups while you are travelling.
+On Classic Tours, will be no more than 28 travellers in each group although you may encounter other Wendy Wu our groups while you are travelling.
+On Go Beyond and Dedicated Solo Departures have a maximum group size of 18 passengers.